runfalk/certbot-dns-glesys/README.rst

 Disclaimer
 ----------
-This plugin is neither affiliated with nor endorsed by GleSYS AB.
+This plugin is neither affiliated with nor endorsed by GleSYS Internet Services AB.